nodejs/nodejs.org/pages/en/blog/events/collab-summit-2024-london.md

 ## Wrapping up

 We had many productive discussions at the summit.
 Both the contributors and community members learned a lot from each other.
-We will follow up on them in respective working groups/teams on GitHub.
+We will follow up on the discussions in respective working groups/teams on GitHub.

 We are also looking into the organization of the next summit in the second half of 2024.
 Follow [this issue](https://github.com/nodejs/admin/issues/814) if you are interested!